*This blog was last revised on 7/11/19.

 Some of you are struggling financially.
 And that struggle is making it difficult or impossible to maintain being in private practice and working with the clients who desperately need you.
 Or, at the very least... not making a decent income is making you seriously question your life's work, or making you feel burnt out and exhausted and it is sucking the joy out of the work that you love.
 You might need to make some changes and some decisions to get money flowing in your practice in a more meaningful way.
 And let's be honest- you might need it to happen relatively quickly.

 What is Profit in Private Practice?

-For your private practice income to become sustainable and allow you to keep doing what you love- you need to create a business plan asap.
+Your budget and the fee you choose are part of your business plan.
+To be sustainable in private practice you need a business plan ASAP.
 Why?
 Because if you bring in tons of clients, but you aren't charging a fee that allows your business to be profitable- you won't be able to sustain this.
 In fact, growing your private practice when you are undercharging can be MORE difficult and lead to more headaches!
-(I know you might not believe us- I could give you all the reasons why- but that would be a WHOLE blog in itself!
-Feel free to come to our next free training and we can touch on it for sure!).
+(I know you might not believe us- I could give you all the reasons why- but that would be a WHOLE blog in itself!)

 The hourly fee you charge has to take into account business expenses, taxes, no-shows, vacations, holidays, sick time, license renewals, CEUs, trainings, consultation, retirement, time for marketing your business, time for managing your business, and so much more!
 Your hourly fee in private practice is in NO way related to your old hourly wage at a non-profit!
 You are a business owner now, and you need to start thinking like one!